 Library and IT Services

 You can still access your university accounts and use the library and other services after graduating.
-This page gives you further information plus a useful list of the timescales by which you will need to ensure you have captured all your important information.
+Find out further information including a useful list of the timescales by which you will need to ensure you have captured all your important information.

 Continue your studies

 If you gained your undergraduate degree with us, you may be eligible for a 10 per cent discount off tuition fees for future courses, including postgraduate degrees.
-This alumni discount may be used in conjunction with the early settlement discount.
 If you achieved a 2:1 or above in your undergraduate degree, you could be eligible for the £3,000 Vice-Chancellor’s postgraduate alumni scholarship for a masters degree.

 If you’re thinking about PhD study keep an eye out for new funding opportunities and studentships available throughout the year.